Study-Scape/StudyScape/reports/StudyScape-20250219.md

 ### Progress and issues
 - Michael: along with Brandon got a working MapBox map, with the correct boundaries and some markers.
 Worked on the presentation.
 - Brandon: got a working MapBox map and markers.
 Presented beta in class.
+- Carl: Implemented supabse SSR with cookies for 'show all locations' and 'bookmarks' lists with manual locations data from backend, updated schema to better reflect location's needs especially accessibility.
+Expanded database testing with pgTAP.

 ### Goals for next week
 - Michael: Either work on the GPS aspect, or custom markers.
 Have the markers connect with the locations automatically, rather than having to manually make markers.
 - Brandon: link marker components to backend and frontend for more interactivity and scalability.
+- Carl: Implement data creation and inserting operations to backend from frontend.
+Refine data fetching and incorporate possible locations datasets to import for database.
+Improve current testing and automate new testing.

 > ## Format